dekonvoluted/dekonvoluted.github.io/_posts/2015-08-07-working-with-binary-files-in-c++.md

 According to the SPE format, the file begins with a 4200-byte header which stores lots of information about the settings used to capture the image, followed by the raw data that comprises the image frames.
 For this post, I'll work with the the attribute for the number of columns present in the image.
 This value is stored as a two-byte unsigned short integer forty-two bytes from the start of the file.
-We can see this structure by using a hex editor or viewer like `xxd`.
+We can see this structure by using a hex editor (I recommend Okteta) or a viewer like `xxd`.

 {% highlight console %}
 $ xxd image.spe